GSA/piv-guides/_engineering/02_ssh.md

 permalink: engineering/ssh/
 ---

-You can use your PIV credential for Secure Shell (SSH) to remotely access *nix servers.
+You can use your PIV credential for Secure Shell (SSH) to remotely access *nix servers by following these steps.
+This guide will help you do this from a _Windows_, _Linux_, or _macOS_ computer.

 {% include alert-info.html content = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is very similar to using a self-signed key pair for SSH." %}

-This guide will help you enable your environment to use a PIV for SSH to *nix servers from a _Windows_, _Linux_, or _macOS_ computer.
-These procedures use PuTTY-CAC or OpenSC.
+These procedures use PuTTY-CAC, OpenSC, and native smart card features.
 Other commercial options are available.

 - [Windows](#ssh-from-windows)
 - [Linux and macOS 10.12 Sierra](#ssh-from-linux-and-macos-10.12-sierra)<!--Changed heading if Linux and macOS X Sierra both use the same set of instructions.
 Why don't we just say here and in section below: "Linux-Based Systems"?
 We can add statement below that this includes macOS and that we tested macOS 10.12 Sierra and _____ (what Linux did we test?)
 Linux system.)...-->